The Prank

 The Prank is a 2022 American comedy horror film directed by Maureen Bharoocha and written by Rebecca Flinn-White and Zak White.
 It stars Rita Moreno, Connor Kalopsis, and Ramona Young.
 The plot follows two students who falsely accuse their teacher of murder because she threatened to fail them.

-The film premiered at South by Southwest on March 13, 2022.
+The film premiered at South by Southwest on March 13, 2022 and was released theatrically in the United States on March 15, 2024, by Iconic Events Releasing.

 Premise

 Ben needs good grades to earn a scholarship.
 His widowed mother Julie is unable to pay for his college tuition.
 In school, his physics teacher Mrs. Wheeler threatens to fail the entire class after she discovers that someone cheated on the midterm exam.
 Frustrated, Ben and his best friend Tanner come up with a plan to falsely accuse Mrs. Wheeler of the murder of a missing student.